 Promoting strategic urban planning in secondary cities, strengthening local democracy, and undertaking innovative studies on urban public policy.

-- Developing, implementing and financing infrastructure projects.
+- Climate-resilient and gender-sensitive infrastructure

 The Country Programme is primarily implemented by Tunisian government agencies, local authorities, and civil society organisations in partnership with Cities Alliance, other international organisations, and NGOs.

 Ministry of Local Affairs and the Environment (MALE)

 Ministry of Development, Investment and International Cooperation (MDICI)

 Ministry of Public Works, Housing and Land Management (MEHAT)

 Local Authorities Loan and Support Fund (CPSCL)